01-edu/public/subjects/using-filter/README.md

 - `filter5Vowels`: accepts an array of strings, and returns only those which contain at least 5 of any vowels (a,e,i,o,u).

-- `filter1DistinctVowel`: accepts an array of strings, and returns only those which contain distinct vowels (a,e,i,o,u).
+- `filter1DistinctVowel`: accepts an array of strings, and returns only those which contain only one distinct vowel (a,e,i,o,u).
 For example, `"Alabama"` contains only 1 distinct vowel `"a"`.

 - `multiFilter`: accepts an array of objects, and returns only those which:
   - the key `capital` contains at least 8 characters.